Best Smart Thermostat 2026: The Complete Buyer’s Guide

 Stay comfortable and save energy with the ecobee Smart Thermostat Premium.
 Includes smart sensor, air quality monitor, programmable Wi-Fi control, and works with Siri, Alexa, and Google Assistant.

 There is a reason why the Ecobee Premium is on my list.
 This thermostat does it all.
-It measures the quality of indoor air, has a room sensor, and an inbuilt speaker, which supports Alexa or Siri.
+It is one of the best smart thermostat that measures the quality of indoor air, has a room sensor, and an inbuilt speaker, which supports Alexa or Siri.
 The touchscreen is sharp and sensitive with a size of 5 inches.

 What sets Ecobee apart?
 The room sensors.
 Install them in other rooms and your thermostat sets the temperature in every room of your house.
 No additional refrigeration of bedrooms and the living room being ideal.

 The process of installation was approximately 40 minutes.
 The application takes you through every process with easy to follow photographs.
 You will be confident even though you have never worked with the HVAC wiring.
-The Power Extender Kit that is included addresses the C-wire problem of older houses.
+The included Power Extender Kit addresses the C-wire problem of older houses.

 To my greatest surprise, there was the air quality monitoring.
 Last year, we made a decision of how to run the air purifiers based on the alerts during the time of the season.
 The humidity controller also eliminates problems of molds in wet weather.
 These capabilities are more than the temperature regulation.